 Stop medications and/or special diets: The cat will stop methimazole (Tapazole) or carbimazole or Hills Y/D (a prescription diet low in iodine) 7-10 days before radioactive iodine treatment.

-Administration of radioactive iodine:
+Administration of radioactive iodine

 The cat will receive a single injection subcutaneously (under the skin) of radioactive iodine.
-It quickly absorbed into the bloodstream and taken up by the diseased thyroid tissue.
+It is quickly absorbed into the bloodstream and taken up by the diseased thyroid tissue.